jennguyen1/nhuyhoa/_posts/2016-03-03-Multilevel-Models.md

 ## Prediction

 Obtain prediction estimates and its confidence intervals (from quantiles) by using simulation.
-How this is done depends on what is being predicted.

-To predict a data point for a given group, use the estimated group coefficient to calculate the fitted value for $$y$$.
-Add an error term (specified by $$\sigma_y$$) to the equation.
-The variance for these predictions are $$\sigma^2_y$$.

-To predict a data point for a new group, conduct a two-step simulation.
-First, simulate the group estimate using its predictors and the error term $$\sigma^2_a$$.
-Then use these estimates to predict $$y$$ along with its own error terms $$\sigma^2_y$$.
-The variance of these predictions are $$\sigma^2_a + \sigma^2_y$$.
+There are three sources of uncertainty that need to be accounted for:

+* residual variance
+* uncertainty of the fixed coefficients
+* uncertainty of the variance parameters of the grouping factors

+Predictions can be computed via a simulation procedure.

+Using a Bayesian approach: fit a Bayesian model in which the estimates will have posterior distributions.
+With many iterations, compute the fitted value for $$y$$ by sampling from the posterior distributions of the estimates.
+Be sure to include all sources of uncertainty listed above.
+With the results of the simulation, compute the credible intervals of interest.

+Using a bootstrap approach: with many iterations, bootstrap sample from the original population and fit the model.
+With the results of the simulation, generate predictions and compute the confidence interval.
+Predictions can be done on a given group (obtain the group coefficient already fitted from the model) or a new group (predict a new coefficient by sampling from the grouping population).
 The ability to obtain predictions for new groups is a great advantage for multilevel models.

-The simulation procedure detailed above is done on a Bayesian approach.
-Simulations may also be done via a bootstrapping approach.

 Simulations are useful to obtain predictions, standard error estimates, etc.